ncsa/Swift-T-Variant-Calling/README.md

 **`SAMPLEINFORMATION`**

-The file that contains the paths to each sample's reads

-Each sample is on its own line in the form: `SampleName /path/to/read1.fq /path/to/read2.fq`

-If analyzing single-end reads, the format is simply: `SampleName /path/to/read1.fq`
+The file that contains the paths to each sample's reads, where each sample is on its own line in the form: `SampleName /path/to/read1.fq /path/to/read2.fq`.
+Alternatively, if analyzing single-end reads, the format is simply: `SampleName /path/to/read1.fq`

+_It is necessary that no empty line is inserted at the end of this file_

 **`OUTPUTDIR`** The path that will serve as the root of all of the output files generated from the pipeline (See `Figure 2`)